-If you are experiencing an emergency and cannot reach NLC ( We do not offer 24/7 contact in this practice) please go to your nearest hospital or call 911.
-Do not wait.
+If you are experiencing an emergency and cannot reach Wendy (as she does not offer 24/7 contact in this practice), please go to your nearest hospital or call 911.
+Do not wait to connect.

-Additional Information specific to NLC is located in the Forms section of this website.
+Additional information specific to this practice is located in the Forms section of this website.
 Please feel free to review.

 If you do not show up for your scheduled therapy appointment, and you have not notified Wendy at least 24 hours in advance, you will be required to pay the full cost of the session.